apmcleod/voice-splitting/README.md

 followed by a single line of output of `BEST =` followed by the non-verbose output from the parameter settings which achieved the greatest F1-Measure.

-### Examples
+#### Examples
 To tune on the files in the directory "midi" with a step of 7 and print verbose results:
  * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 7 -v midi`

 To test on the files in the directory "midi" using all default values except a beam size of 25:
  * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -r -b 25 midi`

-To train and test on the files in the directory "midi" using a step of 10 in training:
+To test on the files in the directory "midi" using the default parameter settings:
- * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 10 -r midi`
+ * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -r midi`

 ### Troubleshooting